-Ayodhya dispute: Supreme Court commences third day of hearing, questions deity Ram’s lawyer
+Ayodhya dispute: Supreme Court questions deity Ram’s lawyer, adjourns hearing

 The deity’s lawyer told the court that the Allahabad High Court had ordered partition of disputed properties, though no party had sought such a partition.